ferv3455/ferv3455.github.io/_cpp_primer/ch2-variables-and-basic-types.md

 constexpr int sz = size();     // ok only if size is a constexpr function
 ```

-- The types can be used as `constexpr` are known as **literal types**: arithmetic, reference, pointer, etc.
+- The types can be used as `constexpr` are known as **literal types**: arithmetic types, references, pointers, and literal classes (section 7.5.6).
 - `constexpr` pointers can be initialized with objects on the heap (defined outside functions or static) but not with objects on the stack.
 - **`constexpr` specifier always applies to the pointer**, not the type to which the pointer points.